artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-socrates-doubting-the-senses-in-phaedo.md

 He deserves credit for loving the truth and inviting correction.
 He was mystical, but not dogmatic.
 After his final vision, he said: "No sensible man would insist that these things are as I have described them, but I think it is fitting for a man to risk the belief---for the risk is a noble one---that this, or something like this, is true about our souls and their dwelling places, since the soul is evidently immortal, and a man should repeat this to himself as if it were an incantation."

 Is it such a great philosophical sin to desire a particular truth?
 Is Troy erased by an archaeologists' hope?
 Or, contrarily, is the law of gravity true because Newton thought action-at-a-distance absurd?
 No, Troy and gravity are what they are.
-The scientist can no better divest hope or fear than can a judge legislative sentiments.
+The scientist can no better divest their hopes and fears than can a judge their legislative sentiments.

 Thomas:: You are right to challenge my views---conversation is a great aid to reason.
 I may have judged Socrates too harshly.
 Our superior understanding of the world may make ideas seem silly, which once were convincing.
 Nobody can deny that Socrates deserves our respect.